Judith Malina: Personal life and death

-Malina met her long-time collaborator and husband, Julian Beck, in 1943, when she was 17 and he was a student at Yale University.
+Malina met her long-time collaborator and husband Julian Beck in 1943 when she was 17 and he was a student at Yale University.
 Beck, originally a painter, came to share her interest in political theatre.
 In 1947, the couple founded The Living Theatre, which they directed together until Beck's death in 1985.
 Beck and Malina had "two offstage children", Garrick and Isha.

 Malina's and Beck's marriage was non-monogamous.
-The bisexual Beck had a long-term male partner, as did Malina.
-In 1988, she married her long-term partner Hanon Resnikov.
+The bisexual Beck had a long-term male partner as did Malina.
+In 1988, she married her long-term partner Hanon Reznikov.
 They co-directed the Living Theatre's activity in the Middle East, Europe and the United States, until Reznikov's unexpected death in 2008.

+While not on tour, Malina lived in New York City until she moved to the Lillian Booth Actors Home in Englewood, New Jersey in 2013.
 Malina died in Englewood, New Jersey, on April 10, 2015.

 Awards and honors

-In 1996, Malina was awarded an honorary Doctor of Humane Letters (L.H.D.) degree from Whittier College.
+In 1996, Malina was awarded an honorary Doctor of Humane Letters degree from Whittier College.
+In 2007, she was awarded an honorary Doctor of Fine Arts degree from Lehman College.
+In 2008 she received the Ordem do Mérito Cultural from the government of Brazil.